 The Department of Chemistry offers courses which are intended to introduce students to the descriptive and theoretical foundations of the chemical sciences.
 For students majoring in the other sciences, chemistry courses are offered which support and complement the major programs in those disciplines.
 Within the major, the department provides a core of basic information in the chemical sciences permitting the pursuit of a number of educational and career pathways.
-The major and two tracks are listed below.
+The core chemistry major is awarded a Bachelor of Arts and the American Chemical Society certified major is awarded a Bachelor of Science.